SJSU272Lab/SmartIDE/README.md

 Smart IDE first searched through our data base for similar questions.
 It revealed a human readable answer next to the error message where George could instantly understand the reason for this error.
 Also, SMART IDE would ask him if it can revise the error for him.

 ### Example 2
-Let's take look at another example.
+Let's take a look at another example.
 Anita who a software programmer is currently working on a project.
 She needed to insert strings into `map` and `set` within the map.
-She is struggle writting the code she wanted since she used to work in python not C++.
+She is struggling writting the code she wanted since she used to work in python not C++.

 ```c++
 int main()